roman-milk/roman-milk.github.io/laceys.md

  The teen slowly spun, showing off her ass again, as she crawled into her bed and turned to sit on it, facing him.
 He was still not moving, staring from her doorway.
 Leaning back now, pushing her tits forward, Lacey slipped her thumbs under the straps of her thong and pushed it down.
 She stretched flat on her bed, knees together, and peeled the thong down to her knees, then she sat upright again and pushed the thong to her little ankles.
 Removing the clothing, she tossed it overboard and leaned halfway back to spread her thighs open.
 Her wet, aching cunt was staring the stranger in the face.

  The room was dead silent, except for his heavy breathing.
 Her shrill, teenage voice punctured it a moment later.
 "Know what?"
-Report_Story #2